Main Content

 3. If needed, specify the number of neurons in each learnable layer of the default network or whether to use an LSTM layer.
 To do so, create an agent initialization option object using rlAgentInitializationOptions.

 4. If needed, specify agent options using an rlPGAgentOptions object.
+Alternatively, you can skip this step and modify the agent options later using dot notation.

-5. Create the agent using an rlPGAgent object.
+5. Create the agent using rlPGAgent.

 Alternatively, you can create actor and critic and use these objects to create your agent.
 In this case, ensure that the input and output dimensions of the actor and critic match the corresponding action and observation specifications of the environment.

-4. Create the agent using an rlPGAgent object.
+8. Create the agent using rlPGAgent.

 For more information on creating actors and critics for function approximation, see Create Policies and Value Functions.

-Training Algorithm
+REINFORCE Training Algorithm

 PG agents use the REINFORCE (also known as Monte Carlo policy gradient) algorithm either with or without a baseline.
 To configure the training algorithm, specify options using an rlPGAgentOptions object.